pranjaldhole/singularity-cellprofiler/cellprofiler/README.md

 ```
 singularity pull --arch amd64 libexec/cellprofiler4.sif library://pranjaldhole/cv/cellprofiler4:cellprofiler
 ```
+You can find the image on singularity hub [here](https://cloud.sylabs.io/library/pranjaldhole/cv/cellprofiler4).

 + Create an executable and make it executable and put it in the same folder as `.sif` file:
 ```